Changes to waste services

 Reuse and Recycling Centre (RRC)

-The reuse and recycling centre in Yabsley Street has reopened as of Wednesday, 20 May 2020 with reduced opening hours and new safety measures in place.
+The Reuse and Recycling Centre (RRC) in Yabsley Street is open with new safety measures in place.

-Journeys to the RRC must only be undertaken if your waste or recycling cannot be stored at home safely or disposed of safely by other means.
-If you can temporarily store your waste or recycling in a way that does not pose a risk to your or others’ safety or human health, then you must do so.
+Only visit the RRC if your waste or recycling cannot be stored at home or disposed off safely by other means.
+If you can temporarily store your waste or recycling in a way that does not pose a risk to your or others' safety or human health, then you must do so.

-Please visit our website for a list of RRC restrictions and safety measures before visiting the site.
+Please visit the Reuse and Recycling Centre (RRC) website for a list of RRC restrictions and safety measures before visiting the site.

 Disposal of waste if you have symptoms of coronavirus

 If you have symptoms of coronavirus, personal waste (such as used tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.